PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "No my lord," said the cross-eyed man, blushing with the weight of what he must now make painfully obvious.
 "He..." and then he thrust his pelvis forward and backwards in an unmistakable, rhythmic motion.

 "Oh.
 Oh?
-OH!" said the Duke, as facts of the case came into disgusting focus for him.
+OH!" said the Duke, as the facts of the case came into disgusting focus for him.
 "Really?
 What was it like?" asked the Duke.

 The Chamberlain began to cough.
 This was a prearranged signal between the two of them that the Duke was wandering dangerously off course.
 The Chamberlain did a lot of coughing in the performance of his duties.